The Carlyle Group: Carlyle in the early 2000s

 Carlyle's 2001 investor conference took place on September 11, 2001.
-In the weeks following the meeting, it was reported that Shafiq bin Laden, a member of the Bin Laden family, had been the "guest of honor", and that they were investors in Carlyle managed funds.
+In the weeks following the meeting, it was reported that Shafiq bin Laden, a member of the Bin Laden family, had been the "guest of honor", and that they were investors in Carlyle-managed funds.
 Later reports confirmed that the Bin Laden family had invested $2 million into Carlyle's $1.3 billion Carlyle Partners II Fund in 1995, making the family relatively small investors with the firm.
 However, their overall investment might have been considerably larger, with the $2 million committed in 1995 only being an initial contribution that grew over time.
-These connections would later be profiled in Michael Moore's Fahrenheit 911.
+These connections would later be profiled in Michael Moore's Fahrenheit 9/11.
 The Bin Laden family liquidated its holdings in Carlyle's funds in October 2001, just after the September 11 attacks, when the connection of their family name to the Carlyle Group's name became impolitic.

 Buyouts declined after the collapse of the dot-com bubble in 2000 and 2001.
 But after the two-stage buyout of Dex Media at the end of 2002 and 2003, large multibillion-dollar U.S. buyouts could once again obtain high-yield debt financing and larger transactions could be completed.
 Carlyle, together with Welsh, Carson, Anderson & Stowe, led a $7.5 billion buyout of QwestDex, the third-largest corporate buyout since 1989.
 QwestDex's purchase occurred in two stages: a $2.75 billion acquisition of assets known as Dex Media East in November 2002 and a $4.30 billion acquisition of assets known as Dex Media West in 2003.
 R. H. Donnelley Corporation acquired Dex Media in 2006.
-Shortly after Dex Media, other larger buyouts would be completed signaling a resurgence in private equity.

 Lou Gerstner, former chairman and CEO of IBM and Nabisco, replaced Frank Carlucci as chairman of Carlyle in January 2003.
 Gerstner would serve in that position through October 2008.
-The hiring of Gerstner, was intended to reduce the perception of Carlyle as a politically dominated firm.
-At the time, Carlyle, which had been founded 15 years earlier had accumulated $13.9 billion of assets under management and had generated annualized returns for investors of 36%.
+The hiring of Gerstner was intended to reduce the perception of Carlyle as a politically dominated firm.
+At the time, Carlyle, which had been founded 15 years earlier, had accumulated $13.9 billion of assets under management and had generated annualized returns for investors of 36%.